Medical Examiner: Slain UVA students were shot in the head

 “All he remembers is he tried to turn, but he saw him lift the gun,” Brenda Hollins said.
 “And he felt his back get hot … And he pulled his shirt up as he ran, and he saw the bullet protruding from his stomach.”

-After assuming the lead in the criminal investigation from campus police, Virginia State Police on Thursday provided the most detailed accounting to date of how authorities say the shooting unfolded.
+After assuming the lead in the criminal investigation from campus police, Virginia State Police on Thursday provided the most detailed accounting yet of what happened.

-In a news release, the agency said Jones had traveled with other UVA students and a professor to the nation’s capital for a theater performance at the Atlas Performing Arts Center.
-The group ate dinner in Washington before a professor and 22 students returned to Charlottesville, state police said.
+In a news release, the agency said Jones had traveled with other students and a professor to Washington for a theater performance at the Atlas Performing Arts Center.
+The group ate dinner together before a professor and 22 students returned to Charlottesville, state police said.

-“Investigators are still actively piecing together Jones’ movements between the time he fled the shooting scene and was apprehended in Henrico County.
-At this stage of the investigation, state police is not in a position to comment on Jones’ motives behind the shootings,” the news release said.
+The news release said investigators are still “piecing together Jones’ movements between the time he fled the shooting scene and was apprehended” in the Richmond area and couldn’t comment on a motive.

 A handgun was recovered in “relative proximity” to the bus and no firearms were recovered inside, state police said.
-A search warrant executed on Jones’ residence in Charlottesville resulted in the recovery of a rifle and a handgun, according to the news release.
+A search warrant executed on Jones’ residence in Charlottesville led to the recovery of a rifle and a handgun, according to the news release.

 The university said earlier this week that Jones drew the attention of the university’s threat-assessment team this fall in the context of a “potential hazing issue.”
-UVA has declined to elaborate on the nature of the possible hazing incident, though athletics director Carla Williams said she wasn’t aware of any connection with the football program.
+UVA has declined to elaborate on the possible hazing incident.

 The school initially said it “escalated his case for disciplinary action” on Oct.
 27. But a spokesman, Brian Coy, revised the timeline Tuesday night.
 He said that likely due to either a human or technical error, the report had not actually been transmitted to the University Judiciary Committee, a student-run body, until Tuesday night after the shooting.